lioneltrs/goNCommand/README.md

 # goNCommand

-goNCommand is a Bash script to convert three games (Ninja Commando, Ghost Pilots, Art of Fighting 3), Magician Lord, Ninja Master's to a romset for Final Burn Alpha or MAME (Magician Lord is also compatible with FBNeo).
+goNCommand is a Bash script to convert three games (Ninja Commando, Ghost Pilots, Art of Fighting 3), Magician Lord, Ninja Master's, Crossed Swords to a romset for Final Burn Alpha or MAME or FBNeo.

 ## Installation